ElazarK/content-docs/playbooks/Scan_Nexpose_Assets.md

-Starts a Nexpose scan according to asset IP addresses or host names, and waits for the scan to finish by polling the scan status in pre-defined intervals.
+Scans according to asset IP addresses or host names, and waits for the scan to finish by polling the scan status in pre-defined intervals.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.